Vietnam profile - Leaders

 For the previous five years Nguyen Phu Trong had been head of the National Assembly, using the post to raise the profile of the parliament, traditionally a rubber-stamp body.
 Born in 1944, he also previously served the Communist Party's chief political theorist.

-Nguyen Phu Trong is seen as a conservative, and as favouring close ties with China.
+Nguyen Phu Trong is a conservative who favours closer ties with China.
 Analyst say he was promoted as a compromise candidate and was expected to play the role of consensus-builder rather than drive policy.

 His predecessor, Nong Duc Manh, was seen as a moderniser, and sought to speed up economic reforms and to tackle bureaucracy and deep-rooted corruption.